Gaussian almost primes in almost all narrow sectors: Introduction

 \subsection{Acknowledgments}

 The first author was supported by the Emil Aaltonen foundation and worked in the Finnish Centre of Excellence in Randomness and Structures (Academy of Finland grant no. 346307).
 The second author was supported by Academy of Finland grant no. 340098, a von Neumann Fellowship (NSF grant \texttt{DMS-1926686}), and funding from European Union's Horizon Europe research and innovation programme under Marie Sk\l{}odowska-Curie grant agreement No 101058904.
 We thank Kaisa Matom\"aki for helpful comments, discussions and corrections on the manuscript.
+We are also grateful to the anonymous referee for helpful corrections.